matyalatte/Texconv-Custom-DLL/docs/Usage.md

 You can use [texassemble](https://github.com/microsoft/DirectXTex/wiki/Texassemble) if you built the dll with `TEXCONV_USE_TEXASSEMBLE` option.

-> **Warning**
-> This function is not included in the released builds.
-> You need to build it by yourself if you want to use.

 ```c++
 int texassemble(int argc, wchar_t* argv[], bool verbose = true,
             bool init_com = false,